EnrolmentPRINT THIS ARTICLE

 Applications for Enrolment into Year 7 at St Leo’s Catholic College should be submitted by the 1st May for children currently in Years 5 & 6 .
 The College Prospectus may be obtained from the College Reception.
 You can download a pdf of the College prospectus here.

 Applications for other years are dependent on vacancies and may be made at any time.
 Please read our Standard Collection Notice which addresses Privacy Act issues and the Diocese of Broken Bay Enrolment Policy for Systemic Schools .
-Also, please use the Document checklist and payment slip to confirm you have included all required documentation.
+Also, please complete the Parish Priest Reference form, then use the Document checklist and payment slip to confirm you have included all required documentation.

 Mr Anthony Gleeson, Principal

 On the Upper North Shore.
 A short walk from Waitara Station.

 How do I apply?

 Please include copies of most recent school report and NAPLAN.